AJ-javaFinal/Hack-Attack/README.md

 # Hack Attack
-This is the final project for my java class
+This is the final project for my java class, the inspiration for this project came from classic text-based RPGs.